Borel-Moore homology and cap product operations

+by the definition of $\cap [u]$ we gave in this section.
+Our assertion follows from these facts and the theorem. \end{proof}

-In particular, the simplicial supported cap product is independent of the choice of a triangulation of the locally compact Hausdorff space $X$ satisfying (**) in \S 3, as long as $X$ has a triangulation satisfying the required assumptions.
+In particular, the simplicial supported cap product is independent of the choice of a triangulation of the locally compact Hausdorff space $X$ satisfying (**) in \S 3, as long as $X$ has a triangulation satisfying the required conditions.

 {\bf \S \SectBMpairs.
 Borel-Moore homology of pairs of spaces }